 Pupils soon find that such work is as much about receiving as it is about giving and they greatly enjoy these busy afternoons.

 Outreach does much to broaden understanding and tolerance in the College, as well as forging links with the local community.

 Enrichment and Extension

 There are numerous ways in which pupils can get involved in the wider College activities.
-In particular, Charities Term encourages pupils to plan and develop a wide range of fundraising activities, which in 2017 raised over £10,000 for pupil-chosen charities.
+In particular, Charities Term encourages pupils to plan and develop a wide range of fundraising activities for their chosen charities.

-Opportunities also exist for pupils to include community work as part of the Duke of Edinburgh Award programme.
+Opportunities also exist for pupils to include community work as part of the Duke of Edinburgh's Award programme.

 The pupils have a well-developed sense of responsibility and their empathy for others frequently leads to practical action, including initiating numerous charity fundraising events.
 They participate enthusiastically in community service, including their participation in The Duke of Edinburgh’s Award scheme, and in very extensive charity work raising funds.